xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 val it : bool = false
 ```

-Here, the internal table wordTable is computed as soon as isCapital is applied to one argument.
-It would be wasteful to write isCapital as:
+Here, the internal table `wordTable` is computed as soon as `isCapital` is applied to one argument.
+It would be wasteful to write `isCapital` as:

 ```F#
 let isCapitalSlow word = isWord ["London"; "Paris"; "Warsaw"; "Tokyo"] word
 ```

-This function computes the same results as isCapital.
-It does so inefficiently, however, because isWord is applied to both its first argument and its second argument every time you use the function isCapitalSlow.
-This means the internal table is rebuilt every time the function isCapitalSlow is applied, somewhat defeating the point of having an internal table in the first place.
-In a similar vein, the definition of isCapital shown previously is more efficient than either isCapitalSlow2 or isCapitalSlow3 in the following:
+This function computes the same results as `isCapital`.
+It does so inefficiently, however, because `isWord` is applied to both its first argument and its second argument every time you use the function `isCapitalSlow`.
+This means the internal table is rebuilt every time the function `isCapitalSlow` is applied, somewhat defeating the point of having an internal table in the first place.
+In a similar vein, the definition of `isCapital` shown previously is more efficient than either isCapitalSlow2 or isCapitalSlow3 in the following:

 ```F#
 let isWordSlow2 (words : string list) (word : string) =